Halloween Candy Without the Heartburn

 Have goodies without GERD

-Halloween is tricky for anyone watching her waistline, but for chronic heartburn sufferers, all those goodies can make for a miserable night.
+Candy isn't exactly healthy for anyone–but sweet treats can make for a particularly miserable night for heartburn sufferers.
 "When it's not treated, chronic heartburn can have serious consequences.
 The good news is that heartburn and GERD are things you can control," says Pat Baird, RD, and board member of the National Heartburn Alliance.

 Certain foods trigger heartburn in some patients and not others, but Baird lists citrus products, fatty foods, chocolate, and peppermint as common heartburn triggers.
 Besides avoiding certain foods, scare heartburn away from your haunted house by leaving the spandex costume at home.
 Tight, constrictive clothing may cause GERD symptoms.
-And if a chocolate binge happens, Baird recommends avoiding lying down 2–3 hours after eating.
+And if a chocolate binge happens, Baird recommends avoiding lying down two to three hours after eating.

 Here, she gives us tips to sort through the tricks and treats in the candy bowl.